Asia Editor, Seatrade Maritime News

-Vincent Wee is Seatrade's Hong Kong correspondent covering Hong Kong and South China while also making use of his Malay language skills to cover the Malaysia and Indonesia markets.
+Vincent Wee is Seatrade's Asia Editor based in Hong Kong covering Hong Kong and South China while also making use of his Malay language skills to cover the Malaysia and Indonesia markets.
 He has gained a keen insight and extensive knowledge of the offshore oil and gas markets gleaned while covering major rig builders and offshore supply vessel providers.

 Vincent has been a journalist for over 15 years, spending the bulk of his career with Singapore's biggest business daily the Business Times, and covering shipping and logistics since 2007.
 Prior to that he spent several years working for Brunei's main English language daily as well as various other trade publications.

 The global sulphur cap is starting to look like an opportunity for the shipping market to finally push through some reasonable freight rate increases, judging from the undercurrents at the Ince & Co business briefing on IMO regulation that kicks in on 1 January 2020.